 Since its founding in 1996, Roots of Empathy has expanded from Canada to eleven countries on three continents.
 An elementary- school classroom is paired with an infant, caregiver, and a volunteer instructor who delivers the ROE curriculum over 27 classroom visits.
 The infant and parent visit the classroom every three weeks, while the instructor also visits the weeks before and after to prepare and reinforce teachings using a specialized lesson plan.

 To build the capacity of the next generation for responsible citizenship and responsive parenting; to create caring, peaceful, and civil societies through the development of empathy in children and adults - these are the goals of Roots of Empathy.
-These are goals that 90by30 shares, and for this reason we're excited to bring ROE to elementary classrooms in all five of our rural regions.
+These are goals that 90by30 shares, and for this reason we're excited to bring ROE to elementary classrooms in all seven of our regions.